Amanhacker/grokking-the-object-oriented-design-interview/readme.md

 <h1 align="center">Grokking the Object Oriented Design Interview</h1>

+This resource is just the cracked version of Grokking the OOPs Design Interview of Educative.io.
+Go through the same for either Machine Coding Round or Low Level Design Round.

 I create this repository as extended version of [Grokking the Object Oriented Design Interview](https://www.educative.io/courses/grokking-the-object-oriented-design-interview) course.
 I add `example-codes` part for better understanding.

 ### **Notes:**